mlmldata2020/course-notes/software-installation/README.md

 Text editors do exactly what their name implies (and often a lot more).
 For OSX here is a list non-exhaustive list of text editors,

-<b>TextEdit</b> - This comes by default.

-<b>TextWrangler</b>  - Has a ton of features and is very versatile.

-<b>Atom</b> - from the Github folks, has easy to use git support and some cool custom plugins
+<b>Atom</b> - from the Github folks, has easy to use git support and some cool custom plugins.
+This is the preferred text editor for this class as we will be working extensively in Github.
+For reference there are some other text editors listed below

 There are hundreds of more options, so don’t be afraid to try some out.